marciomduarte/pokemon/README.md

 - MVVM architecture
 - API used: PokeAPI (https://pokeapi.co/).

+## Notes:
+If you have a xCode below version 13.2.1, you need to change the iOS target to iOS 15.0 because Swift's concurrency because it is not available for versions below xCode 13.2.1

 ## WebServives

 - PokemonEndpointString: Responsable to create the url with parameters received.